alsabbag/wumpus-prolog/README.md

 ### make\_percept_sentence

-* define what percepts will be used in a sentence
+The following rule constructs a "percept sentence" which is a triplet of the boolean Stench, Bleeze and Glitter values (e.g. *[yes, no, no]*).

-* Stench is smelly
+* _smelly_ resolves whether Stench is yes or no
-* Bleeze is bleezy
+* _bleezy_ resolves whether Bleeze is yes or no
-* Glitter is glittering
+* _glittering_ resolves whether Glitter is yes or no

 ```
 make_percept_sentence([Stench,Bleeze,Glitter]) :-